 Previous LFP program

 Legacy successfully implemented the Legislative Fellows Program in 2009-2011, bringing 18 delegates from Kuwait and Oman to the U.S. and sending two delegations of American fellows to the region.
-Pictures from the first LFP program are below:
+Pictures from the first LFP are below:

 U.S. Delegates Trip to Kuwait and Oman (December 2010)